appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/merge-branches.md

 # Merge and Pull Changes

-Merging branches is typically done when you want to incorporate changes made to the master branch into your feature branch.
-Here are a few scenarios where you may want to merge branches:
 When you are working on your feature branch for a while, the master may get updated with new changes.
 As your branch is behind the master now, to avoid conflicts, you have to merge the master branch into your feature branch to keep it up-to-date with the latest changes.

 Follow the steps below when you want to merge your feature branch with the master branch -